 Thunderbolts, bolts of lightning, speed demons, speed freaks, speedheads… Call them whatever you like as long as it’s perfectly obvious what they’re all about.
-And these 20 exotic cars are definitelly all about speed.
+And these cars are all about speed.
 Well, among other things, that is.
 Not only are they the fastest cars in the world right now, but also legally eligible for a license plate.
 That brings us to our second requirement for this list.
 They need to be mass produced (as far as supercars and mass production go, that is) and road legal.
 This effectively cuts off all concepts, one-offs and racers, but they wouldn’t have been all that fun anyway.
 Bound to race tracks or worse yet, confined to garages, racers and prototypes are simply limited.

 Jaguar XJ220 (217 mph)